aettic/slither/readme.md

 ### QUICK NOTE
 This game comes with all of the source code, as well as the "README.md" which is designed as a development tracker and provides technical information on the game.
 It *also* contains many spoilers, so please do not read it until after you have played the game.
 This README manual aims to provide any information that should be needed.

 ---
+### Downloading the Game
+From GitHub, you can select Code > Download Zip.

+---
 ### Starting the Game